data-edu/data-science-in-education/_book/05-foundational-skills_1.md

 _Note: when we refer to "commenting" we're referring to adding in actual text comments, whereas "commenting out" refers to using the pound sign (octothorpe) in front of a line of code so that R ignores it._
 _We will also use the phrase "uncomment code," which means you should delete (or omit when typing out) the `#` or `#'` in an example._

-## Installing the {dataedu} package
+## Installing the {dataedu} Package

 This next section will briefly go over installing the {dataedu} package that's used throughout this book.
 We created the {dataedu} package to provide our readers an opportunity to jump into R however they see fit.

-The package serves three main functions:
+The package serves four main functions:

 1. Mass installation of all the packages used in the book
 2. Reproducible code for the walkthroughs
 3. Access to the data used in each of the walkthroughs
+4. The dataedu theme and color palette for reuse

 If you feel that you need more information before you're ready to install the package, you can skip this section and rest assured that we'll cover packages, their installation, and how to load them into R in more depth in Chapter 6.
 However, if you're feeling a bit adventurous, go ahead and give it a shot by running the code below: